Board Certified Podiatrists | Expert Foot & Ankle Care

 Cardiovascular disease and foot health are more closely connected than most Michigan patients realize.
 Peripheral arterial disease (PAD) — atherosclerotic narrowing of the arteries supplying the lower extremities — is a manifestation of the same systemic vascular disease that causes coronary artery disease and stroke, and patients with known coronary artery disease have a significantly elevated prevalence of PAD.
 PAD reduces blood flow to the feet, impairing the wound healing capacity that prevents small foot injuries from becoming dangerous ulcers.
 Heart failure causes bilateral lower extremity edema that increases the risk of skin breakdown, venous stasis changes, and secondary infections.
 Atrial fibrillation and other cardiac arrhythmias managed with warfarin or DOAC anticoagulants require specific nail care protocols to prevent bleeding complications from routine debridement.

 Michigan patients with heart disease — coronary artery disease, heart failure, atrial fibrillation, or peripheral arterial disease — should ensure that their foot care is performed by a podiatrist who understands the cardiovascular context rather than attempting self-care or relying on a standard nail salon.
 At Balance Foot & Ankle, we perform ankle-brachial index (ABI) screening at the initial diabetic and high-risk foot evaluation to quantify arterial flow to the feet, and we refer for urgent vascular surgery evaluation when ABI findings suggest limb-threatening ischemia.
-Michigan cardiologists and cardiac surgeons whose patients have foot concerns are welcome to contact our Howell or Bloomfield Hills offices directly at (810) 206-1402 to facilitate coordinated podiatric care for their cardiac patients.
+Michigan cardiologists and cardiac surgeons whose patients have foot concerns are welcome to contact our Howell or Bloomfield Hills offices directly at (810) 206-1402 to support coordinated podiatric care for their cardiac patients.

 Related Treatment Guides